PCSX2/pcsx2-net-www/docs/post/general.md

 **When in doubt, use the automatic renderer option.**
 :::

+### Automatic

+Automatic will figure out out what renderer works for what GPU architectures, and it is set up to pick the best option for you.
+Priority goes first to stability, then accuracy. **Always use this option if you are unsure.**

 ### Software mode

 Renders on your CPU for maximum accuracy.
 Does not use your GPU.